-The country has a long coastline, stretching across the Mediterranean Sea and the Atlantic Ocean.
-Morocco’s beauties are endless: beautiful beaches, charming cities, impressive nature, a variety of landscapes, and a vibrant lifestyle will excite you from the moment get off the ferry.
-It is also an ideal destination for lovers of outdoor activities: hiking, cycling, climbing, trekking, mountain biking, and of course surfing!
+The country has a long coastline that stretches across the Mediterranean Sea and the Atlantic Ocean.
+Morocco’s beauties are endless: stunning beaches, charming cities, impressive nature and a vibrant lifestyle that is guaranteed to steal your heart as soon as you get off the ferry.
+It is also an ideal destination for lovers of outdoor activities: hiking, cycling, climbing, trekking, mountain biking and surfing!

 Cities in Morocco

-Apart from the ports, the country has many charming cities and towns that will instantly fascinate you with their colors, ambiance, and lively character.
-Make sure that you walk around the Moroccan cities’ alleys and streets to experience the local vibe, try the amazing local food, visit the markets and buy herbs, tea, pottery, and clothes!
-Here are some of the most beautiful cities in Morocco:
+Apart from its commercial ports, the country of Morocco has many charming cities and towns filled with colors, ambiance and lively character.
+Make sure that you walk around the Moroccan cities’ alleys and streets to experience the local vibe, try traditional food, visit the markets and buy herbs, tea, pottery and clothes!

-- Ifrane: escape into the Atlas Mountains, where the surrounding nature will amaze you
+- Ifrane: escape into the Atlas Mountains, where the surrounding nature will amaze you.

 Sightseeing in Morocco